General Site Questions

-Can I use your recipe and/or pictures on my site?
-Can I link to one of your recipes?
+Can I use your recipes or pictures on my site?

 Can I substitute X ingredient in your recipe?
 How about Y?
 What if I substitute All The Things?

 I have only tested the recipe using the ingredients I’ve listed, so I can’t guarantee the recipe will work (or be palatable) if you make any changes.
-Unfortunately I don’t have the time to test the recipes using alternate ingredients, and I can’t always predict whether a substitution will work or not.
+Unfortunately I’m not able to test the recipes using alternate ingredients, and I can’t always predict whether a substitution will work or not.
 If you do successfully make substitutions, I’d love it if you’d leave a comment on that post letting others know what works!

-If you’re a brand or brand representative who would like to partner with me, please see my Work With Me page for more information about the services I offer.
-Please note that I do not accept any guests posts and I really, really don’t accept spammy in-text link advertising.
-That’s just dumb black-hat SEO stuff and it’s bad for all involved.
+If you’re a brand representative who would like to partner with me, please see my Work With Me page for more information.
+I do not accept guest posts, I do not sell backlinks, and I do not write product reviews.

 Can you provide the nutritional information for a recipe?

 Yes!
 Starting in 2017 I began providing basic nutritional information for each new recipe.
 You can find it listed in each recipe card.
 I am updating older recipes with nutritional information as well, but it is a work in progress.

 Note: The nutritional information provided is generated by a computer, and should be used as a general guideline only.
 Do not take it as medical advice.
 If you have specific medical needs or concerns, I strongly recommend doing your own nutritional calculation to be safe.

 Can you provide metric measurements?